Respirator fit test: Ambient aerosol method

 Recently OSHA approved a Fast Fit Protocol which enables the AAC/CPC (Ambient Aerosol Concentration/Condensation Particle Counting) method to be performed in less than three minutes.
 The major advantage of the AAC/CPC method is that the test subject is moving and breathing while the fit factor is being measured.
-This dynamic measurement is more representative of the actual conditions under which the respirator is used in the workplace.
+This better replicates the actual conditions the respirator will be used in.

+Generated aerosol method

 Flow (pressure) methods

-These methods appeared later than aerosol.
-When a worker inhales, a portion of the aerosol is deposited in their respiratory organs, and the concentration measured during the exhalation becomes lower than during inhalation.
-During inhalation leaked unfiltered air trickles under the mask, not actually mixing with air under the mask.
+Flow methods are a more recent development.
+When a worker inhales, some aerosol is deposited in their respiratory system, lowering the exhaled concentration.
+During inhalation leaked unfiltered air trickles under the mask, before mixing with air inside the mask.
 If such a stream collides with the sampling probe, the measured concentration becomes higher than the actual value.
 But if the trickle does not come into contact with a probe the concentration becomes lower.

-Control Negative Pressure (CNP) from OHD, LLLP directly measures facepiece leakage.
-Using state of the art Controlled Negative Pressure, the Quantifit pulls a negative pressure inside your mask, and to keep the pressure constant, it must pull out any additional air that leaks into the respirator.
-This measurement tells you how much air has leaked into the respirator, and this is converted into a fit factor.
-Using a challenge pressure of 53.8 – 93.1 L/min, the OHD Quantifit stresses the mask as an employee would while breathing heavily under extreme physical conditions.
-The manufacturer of the CNP device claims that the use of air as a standard (non-varying) gaseous challenge agent provides a more rigorous test of mask fit than an aerosol agent.
-If air leaks into a respirator, there is a chance that the particles, vapors, or gas contaminants also may leak in.

-Using the Redon Protocol, a complete mask fit test can be performed in under 3 minutes.
+Control Negative Pressure (CNP) directly measures the volume of air leaking into the respirator, and this is converted into a fit factor.
+Using a challenge pressure of 53.8 – 93.1 L/min, the CNP devices stress the mask as a user would while breathing heavily under extreme physical conditions.
+A CNP device manufacturer claims that using air as a standard challenge agent provides a more rigorous test of mask fit than an aerosol agent.
+If air leaks into a respirator then, particles, vapors, or gas contaminants may also leak in.
+Redon protocols allow a fit test to be performed in under 3 minutes.

 The CNP Method of fit testing is OSHA, NFPA and ISO certified (among others).

-Dichot method differs from CNP in that common filters are installed on the mask and the air is pumped out from the mask at high speed.
-In this case, a vacuum exists under the mask.
-The degree of negative pressure depends on the resistance of the filters and on the amount of leaking air.
-The resistance of the filter is measured with a sealed attachment of the mask to a dummy.
-This allows the operator to determine the amount of air leaking through the gaps.
+Dichot method differs from CNP in that common filters are installed on the mask and air is quickly pumped out from the mask, creating a vacuum.
+The negative pressure depends on the filter resistance and leak rate.
+Filter resistance is measured with a sealed attachment of the mask to a dummy, allowing calculation of the leak rate through the gaps.